deeedob/thesis/content/10_introduction.md

 # Chapter 1: Introduction

-Throughout this work we will talk about plugins and how they affect the usabillity of an application.
-We will specifically explore the development of graphical user interfaces for audio plugins.
-We will inspect how it affects user experiences and explore their correlations with development experiences.
-When thinking about GUIs^[Graphical User Interfaces] in general it comes natural to spend some thoughts about their flexibillity and stability.
-There are more operating systems, graphic-backends, and platform specific details out there, than a single developer could ever handle to implement.
+Throughout this work, we will discuss plugins and their impact on the usability of an application.
+Specifically, we will delve into the development of graphical user interfaces (GUIs) for audio plugins, examining their influence on user experiences and their relationship with development experiences.
+When considering GUIs^[Graphical User Interfaces] broadly, it's natural to contemplate their flexibility and stability.
+The sheer number of operating systems, graphic backends, and platform-specific details is more than any single developer could realistically address.

-When we spent time learning and potentially mastering a skill, we often want it to be applicable to a variety of use-cases.
-Choosing a library that *has stood the test of time* would complement the stability, but we often don't want to re-learn a topic just because the API^[Application Programming Interface] of our skill set has changed.
+Investing time in learning and potentially mastering a skill naturally leads to the desire to apply it across various use-cases.
+Opting for a library that has *withstood the test of time* enhances stability, yet professionals often seek continuity, preferring not to re-acquaint themselves with a topic merely because API^[Application Programming Interface] of our chosen toolkit doesn't support the targeted platform.

-Thus, it comes natural to think about Qt, a cross-platform framework for creating graphical user interfaces (GUIs) when considering the implementation of an audio plugin UI^[User Interface], that should be available on all the major platforms.
-The skill set we acquire in using the Qt framework is versatile and can be used to develop mobile, desktop or even embedded applications without the need to re-learn syntax or logic.
-One of the slogans of Qt applies here:
+Therefore, Qt, a cross-platform framework for crafting GUIs, comes to mind when contemplating the development of an audio plugin UI^[User Interface] intended for widespread platform compatibility.
+The expertise gained from utilizing the Qt framework is versatile, suitable for crafting mobile, desktop, or even embedded applications without relearning syntax or structure.
+As one of Qt's mottos aptly states:

 > Code once, deploy everywhere.

-We can see the demand on this topic by simply searching for references on the forum "kvraudio.com", which is a well-known website to discuss audio related topics.
+The significance of this subject becomes evident when browsing the forum "kvraudio.com", a renowned platform for audio-related discussions.

-A short query of:
+A brief search of:

 > "Qt" "Plugin" :site www.kvraudio.com

-reveals 57.800 entries found.
-From which 580 are in the timeframe of the past year between 10/19/2022 - 10/19/2023.
-Although the meaningfullness of such numbers is questionable, it still shows the relevance and need of seeing Qt as an option for developing audio plugins.
+uncovers 57'800 results, with 580 from the span between 10/19/2022 and 10/19/2023.
+While the weight of such figures may be debated, they undeniably highlight the relevance and potential of Qt as a viable choice for audio plugin development.

 ## 1.1 Background

 ### 1.1.1 Plugins: Shared Libraries

-When we talk about plugins written in a compiled language, we most often refer to them as shared libraries.
-A shared library (also known as dynamic library or DSO^[Dynamic Shared Object]) are reusable objects that export a table of symbols (functions, variables, global data etc.).
-These libraries are then loaded into shared memory once, and made available to all the instances that potentially use them.
-This technique allows for efficient memory and resources management.
-Frequently used libraries can benefit from that.
-On the other hand it affects portabillity since those libraries need to be present on the target platform or have to be shipped together with the application.
+When discussing plugins written in a compiled language, we typically refer to them as shared libraries.
+A shared library, also known as a dynamic library or DSO^[Dynamic Shared Object], is a reusable object that exports a table of symbols (e.g., functions, variables, global data).
+These libraries are loaded into shared memory once and made accessible to all instances that might utilize them.
+This approach ensures efficient memory and resource management.
+Commonly used libraries can greatly benefit from this.
+However, this efficiency can compromise portability, as these libraries must either be present on the target platform or packaged with the application.

-A cannonical example would be the *standard C library* (libc), which we can find in almost every application, hence the effectiveness of using shared libraries can be fully explored.
+A canonical example is the *standard C library* (libc).
+Given its presence in nearly every application, the efficiency of shared libraries becomes evident.

-Here are some examples where we explore some common applications with the tool **ldd**, which is a standard linux utillity to print shared object
-dependencies:
+To demonstrate, we'll examine the shared object dependencies of some standard applications using the Linux utility **ldd**:

 ```bash
 ldd /usr/bin/git